apache/rocketmq-externals/rocketmq-docker/README.md

 #name = =hello
 ```

-And put the customized `broker.conf` file at a specified path, like "`pwd`/data/broker/conf/broker.conf".
+And put the customized `broker.conf` file at a specific path, like "`pwd`/data/broker/conf/broker.conf".

 Then we can modify the `play-docker.sh` and volume this file to the broker container when it starts.
 For example: